On this page:

 Psychology involves the scientific investigation into the mental and physiological processes, as well as the social and situational factors, underlying the behaviors of human and non-human animals.
 Insights from these investigations contribute to new knowledge and understanding, and may be used to solve important problems.
 Experts in the field of psychology may have undergraduate degrees (A.A., B.A., or B.S.) or graduate degrees (M.A., M.S., Psy.D., or Ph.D.) and may pursue careers in diverse areas including advertising, business, conflict resolution, consulting, counseling/therapy, criminal justice, education, engineering, health, human resources, marketing, media, military science, politics, public service, rehabilitation, social and behavioral science, social policy, sports, teaching, and others.

-Students pursuing undergraduate degrees at Wright State University can earn the Associate’s of Arts (A.A., Lake Campus only), Bachelor’s of Arts (B.A.), and Bachelor’s of Science (B.S.) degrees.
+Students pursuing undergraduate degrees at Wright State University can earn the Associate of Arts (A.A., Lake Campus only), Bachelor of Arts (B.A.), and Bachelor of Science (B.S.) degrees.

-Both programs give the student a broad introduction to contemporary Psychology and provide a sound basis for advanced study at the graduate level in Psychology and other related fields.
-The Department also offers a minor in Psychology for students in other majors.
+Both B.A. and B.S. programs give the student a broad introduction to contemporary psychology and provide a sound basis for advanced study at the graduate level in psychology and other related fields.
+The Department also offers a minor in psychology for students in other majors.

 For those students interested in a more rigorous academic experience, consider pursuing a concentration in psychology (requires an application for admission + 3.2 GPA).

 Bachelor of Science (B.S.) students may choose among 3 concentrations in: